-The Elite Gourmet ECT-3100 provides a fairly basic user experience, with easy to decipher buttons and a simple slide-out crumb tray while even providing a built-in warming rack for pastries.
+The Elite Gourmet ECT-3100 provides a fairly basic user experience, with easy-to-decipher buttons and a simple slide-out crumb tray while providing a built-in warming rack for pastries.
 However, it lacks some features present on many other models, most notably a bagel mode for those that like to toast only the cut sides of their bagels.

-Six different models squarely average in our ease of use testing, including the Cuisinart CPT-160 and the Cuisinart CPT-420, the Hamilton Beach Keep Warm, the Krups Breakfast Set, and the KitchenAid Long Slot.
+More than a handful of models were squarely average in our ease of use testing, including the Bella 2 Slice, Cuisinart CPT-160, Cuisinart CPT-420, Hamilton Beach Keep Warm, Krups Breakfast Set, and the KitchenAid Long Slot.
 Their controls were reasonably straightforward to get the job done, but they didn't offer any supplemental features or functions that made the toasting process more seamless.
 Some may be surprised to find the Cuisinart CPT-420 in this group, as it utilizes leverless technology.
 Unfortunately, the CPT-420 does not include a function to preview your toast without canceling the cycle.
 In our opinion, this is one of the biggest advantages that should come with leverless technology, and we were disappointed that Cuisinart didn't take advantage of it when designing this model.

 Bagel Toasting Quality